piecewisechat/piecewise-telegram/README.md

 # Telegram for Piecewise

-This is an "officially-unofficial" addon for [Piecewise](https://piecewise.im/), a tool that allows you to build chat bots with blocks.
+This is an addon that adds Telegram support to [Piecewise](https://piecewise.im/), a tool that allows you to build chat bots with blocks.

+While it's developed by Piecewise Labs for Piecewise, it's not an officially supported addon.
+Feel free to ask questions and contribute, but support will be limited.

 ## Use it